 Has your interest in Latin America increased to the point that you are seriously thinking of moving there?
 If so, Then read on, because it’s time to get serious about fulfilling a dream many of us share; to live in Latin America.
+Let’s start our series by looking at what we consider to be the best Mexican cities to live in.

 It is also relatively easy to obtain residence there without having to invest a fortune.
 This is a subject we’ll go into in a later article.